Aaron Heilman

 Aaron Michael Heilman (born November 12, 1978) is an American former professional baseball pitcher.
-Heilman was drafted by the New York Mets out of Notre Dame in 2001.
-He came up through the Mets system as a starting pitcher, but was converted to a relief pitcher in 2005.
+He played in Major League Baseball (MLB) for the New York Mets, Chicago Cubs, and Arizona Diamondbacks.

-High school years
+Early life

 Heilman was born in Logansport, Indiana and attended Logansport High School, where he was a letterman in baseball.
 As a senior, he was a team M.V.P. and an All-State selection.
 Heilman graduated from Logansport High School in 1997.

 College career

 After a successful college career at the University of Notre Dame, he was selected by the New York Mets in the first round of the 2001 amateur draft with the 18th overall pick.
 Heilman was a management information systems and philosophy major in the Mendoza College of Business at the University of Notre Dame.

 He was drafted by the New York Yankees in the 55th round of the 1997 Major League Baseball Draft and by the Minnesota Twins in the first round (31st overall) of the 2000 Major League Baseball Draft, but did not sign either for either team.